 If you do not arrive at a song for which the child expresses enthusiasm, you will have an uphill slog on your hands.
 Find the right song, and the child will work with enthusiasm.

-Break Up Song Into Bits
+Break Up Songs Into Smaller Bits

 Begin by dividing the song into tiny bits, perhaps three or four notes at a time, right hand only.
 Devise games that repeat that little part, and hammer it home without being robotic.
 Within a few minutes the child will have enough “parts” of the song to allow a version of their own to be played.